Adjunct Faculty Evaluations

 This option encourages you to embark on a new path to improve student learning in your course or share the work that you are involved in already.
 There are three recommended goal-based experiences to choose from (see Goal Options below), or you can propose your own goal.

 To submit your interest in completing a goal-based self-observation, please complete the Goal-based Self-Evaluation form.

 After submitting the form above, you will receive an email with more information about the next steps below:

-- Complete Part 1 (Word document) of your goal-based project and meet with an Academy representative at the start of the semester to finalize your goal and discuss strategies and resources
+- Meet with an Academy representative at the start of the semester to finalize your goal and discuss strategies and resources

 - Implement course modifications to an online or blended course based on previous feedback from a course design review

 - Share the work that you have implemented or plan to implement as a result of your participation in a Community of Practice